MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/partitionoperator.md

 > [!NOTE]
 > * Operators that reference a table source other than the subtable partitions aren't compatible with the `native` and `shuffle` strategies.
 For example, [join](joinoperator.md), [union](unionoperator.md), [externaldata](externaldata-operator.md), and [evaluate](evaluateoperator.md) (plugins).
 For such scenarios, resort to the [legacy strategy](#legacy-strategy).
-> * The [fork](forkoperator.md) operator isn't supported for any strategy type because the subquery must return a single tabular result.
+> * The [fork](forkoperator.md) operator isn't supported for any strategy type, as the subquery must return a single tabular result.

 ### Legacy strategy